How to Enable Audio and Video in Windows 11 Sandbox

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\Sandbox

-If you don’t see the Sandbox folder key, right-click on the Windows key, then create a subfolder key called Sandbox.
+If you don’t see the Sandbox folder key, right-click the Windows key, then create a new subfolder key named Sandbox.

-Double-click the new keys and enter the Value data as 1 to enable audio and video between the host and the sandbox environment.
+Double-click the new keys and enter the Value data as 1 to enable audio and video between your host system and the sandbox environment.

-A 0-value data or simply deleting the key will disable audio and video input between the host and the sandbox environment.
+Setting the value to 0, or deleting the key entirely, will disable audio and video input between your host system and the sandbox.

 That should do it!